Baby Chaos: 1990s success

-Their debut album Safe Sex Designer Drugs & the Death of Rock 'N' Roll was released in the UK in October 1994 and in the US in June 1995, after US radio stations such as KROQ took an interest.
+Their debut album Safe Sex Designer Drugs & the Death of Rock 'N' Roll was released in the UK on 7 November 1994 and in the US in June 1995, after US radio stations such as KROQ took an interest.
 They toured across the UK and Europe with the likes of Terrorvision and The Wildhearts in 1994 and also the US where they did a tour supporting Elastica in 1995.
 Kerrang! gave the band 5/5 in their live reviews for the Camden Monarch and Highbury Garage shows.

 A second album was recorded in 1995 with Al Scott and Zmago Smon.
-Love Your Self Abuse was released in April 1996 and earned them a 5K review in Kerrang! magazine who have since cited it as one of Kerrang! reader's 100 best British rock albums.
+Love Your Self Abuse was released on 29 April 1996 and earned them a 5K review in Kerrang! magazine who have since cited it as one of Kerrang! readers' 100 best British rock albums.
 The album was released in the UK on East West and then a year later in the US and Japan on Atlantic Records with a slightly different track listing.
 The album featured the singles "Hello" and "Ignoramus", which was made Kerrang! 's Single of the Week.
 Changes at East West led to them being transferred to Atlantic Records for a short time, before their contact there expired and they found themselves without a label in 1998.